kyma-project/community/sig-and-wg/sig-core/decisions/dr-008-Dex_as_an_OIDC_authenticator.md

-# ADR 008: DEX as an OIDC authenticator
+# DR 008: DEX as an OIDC authenticator

 Created on 2018-03-01 by Damian Pacierpnik (@damianpacierpnikatsap).